dwyl/PWA-Liveview/README.md

 ### VitePWA plugin and Workbox Caching Strategies

 We use the `VitePWA` plugin to generate the SW and the manifest.

+The client code is loaded in a `<script>`.
+It will load the SW registration when the event DOMContentLoaded fires.
+All of the hooks are loaded and attached to the LiveSocket, like an SPA.
+If we don't _preload_ the JS files in the SW, most of the js files will never be cached, thus the app won't work offline.

+For this, we define that we want to preload all static assets in the directive `globPattern`.

 ```js
 PWAConfig = {